OutHackThem/MyCtfWriteups/_posts/overthewire/2019-04-8-Natas-27-writeup.markdown

 And now the result contains 2 `abc`.

-If you look back we added 2 things in our database one a simple `abc` and another `abc          something` .
+If you look back we added 2 things in our database one a simple `abc` and another `abc <12 spaces > omething` .
 The WHERE statement shouldn't have selected the second entry right ? , cause that string is copletely different from `abc`.